hashicorp/terraform-aws-consul/modules/run-consul/README.md

 ### Gossip encryption: provide an encryption key

-To enable Gossip encryption, you need to provide a 16-byte, Base64-encoded encryption key, which you can generate using the [consul keygen command](https://www.consul.io/docs/commands/keygen.html).
-You can put the key in a Consul configuration file (e.g. `encryption.json`) in the Consul config dir (default location: `/opt/consul/config`):
+To enable Gossip encryption, you need to provide a 16-byte, Base64-encoded encryption key, which you can generate using the [consul keygen command](https://www.consul.io/docs/commands/keygen.html) offline.
+You can pass the `--enable-gossip-encryption` and `--gossip-encryption-key` parameters to `run-consul` to have this script automatically generate the gossip encryption settings in `default.json` in the Consul config dir.

+Alternatively, you can put the key in a Consul configuration file (e.g. `encryption.json`) in the Consul config dir (default location: `/opt/consul/config`):

 ```json
 {